ionelmc/pytest-benchmark/docs/usage.rst

   --benchmark-min-rounds=NUM
                         Minimum rounds, even if total time would exceed `--max-time`.
-Default: 5 --benchmark-sort=COL  Column to sort on.
-Can be one of: 'min', 'max', 'mean' or 'stddev'.
-Default: 'min' --benchmark-group-by=LABEL
-                        How to group tests.
-Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc' or 'param'.
-Default:
-                        'group'
-  --benchmark-timer=FUNC
+Default: 5 --benchmark-timer=FUNC
                         Timer to use when measuring time.
 Default:
                         'time.perf_counter'